Toronto Bruce Trail Club

 The 60th Anniversary badge celebrates our club’s founding and our first blaze in 1962.
 As of April 25, 2022 you can log your kms on either the main trail or side trails (or a combination of the two) in the Toronto section.

 To earn this badge: (a) take a selfie beside the first blaze plaque at kilometre 1.0, and (b) hike 60 kms of Toronto section trail.
 You cannot use your kilometres hiked in earning this badge towards earning other badges.
 That is, the main trail hiked cannot be counted towards an End-to-End badge and side trails hiked cannot be counted towards a side trail badge.
 If you hike an in-and-out of a trail, you are allowed to count all of your kms hiked.
 You cannot hike the same section more than one in-and-out.
 See further info below on how to submit your log.
-Cost: $5 members, $15 non-members.
+Cost: $10 members, $15 non-members (plus $2 postage fee).

 8) One-Day Independent Badge:

 This Toronto One-Day Badge is available to independent hikers who have completed the Toronto section since June 1, 2022.
 No more badges will be purchased after we award the several badges we currently have on hand!
 To earn this badge, one must hike the entire main trail of the Toronto section, Cheltenham to Kelso (50.3 km) in one day.
 This is an independent self-guided adventure, not an organized club event.
-To receive this badge, please submit a log of your hike (date hiked, starting Km and ending Km, observations along the trail) along with $5 per badge ($15 for non-members), (payable by cheque or e-transfer, your email address and/or phone number, Bruce Trail Membership Number if you have one, and a stamped, self-addressed envelope.
+To receive this badge, please submit a log of your hike (date hiked, starting Km and ending Km, observations along the trail) along with $10 per badge ($15 for non-members), payable by e-transfer (add $2 postage fee) , your email address and/or phone number, Bruce Trail membership number if you have one, and your address.

 9. BIODIVERSITY NATURALIST BADGE